urgap/urgap/docs/source/third_party.rst

 Overview
 ********

-When integrating third-party tools with urgap, we recommend leveraging the container-hub repository to streamline your workflow.
+When integrating third-party tools with urgap, we recommend leveraging the container-hub repository, or your own container-hub style repository to streamline your workflow.

 Container-Hub Repository
 ************************

-The container-hub repository provides a convenient way to build and maintain customized containers that include your third-party software alongside urgap.
+The concept of the container-hub repository is to provide a convenient way to build and maintain customized containers that include your third-party software alongside urgap.

 **Repository:** https://github.com/urgap/container-hub